All Episodes

 That's the one thing I found real fishy about them.

-This last time, just this last week I was over there, and this last Monday, just this following last Monday, I came across a good sized convoy.
+This last time, just this last week, I was over there, and this last Monday, hold it, yeah, just this following last Monday, I came across a good-sized convoy.

-Then my return trip over, my friend, another convoy with a bunch of, looked like armor personnel carriers on these big semis, and just today, Coming out of Tacoma, Washington, I ran into another big convoy with no markings on it, and it was all field trucks.
+And just today, coming out of Tacoma, Washington, I ran into another big convoy with no markings on it, and it was all field trucks.

 What do you imagine that all this military hardware moving about is for?

-I've been listening to you for a few years, and you're always talking about secret government agencies.
+I've been listening to you for a few years, and now you're always talking about secret government agencies with equipment and stuff.

-With equipment and stuff, I thought maybe this might be one of those.
+I thought, well, maybe this might be one of those.

 I don't know.